Dpingkar/cse15l-lab-reports/Lab-Reports/lab-report-5-week-10.md

 * Neither outputs are correct based on the preview as the expected output should be `[]`

 * *To Fix*<br>
 For my own code, the bug is from the fact that my own code does not have any conditions in regards to ticks.
-The expected output is located in between the two ticks of the code, which would mean that a condition has to be set that a link between two ticks would be prioritised over other conditions.
+The expected output is located in around and between the two ticks of the code, which would mean that a condition has to be set that code between two ticks would be prioritised over other conditions.
 Code is shown below:<br>![Own](../Photos/LR5/Own.png)